 Mr. Keller stated that it was refreshing to have new staff members with understanding and expertise in cultural landscapes, and it was also great to have an applicant who is a steward of a number of historic resources in the area - and he hoped that within the next week, they could work out some of the sticking points so they would be addressed prior to the public hearing.
-Mr. Keller said that it was challenging to have a landscape that has significance because of one time period, a National Register designation that is relatively out of date in terms of cultural landscape theory and which focuses on buildings, and a new study with a number of internationally known professionals advising.
+Mr. Keller said that it was challenging to have a landscape that has significance because of one time period, a National Register designation that is relatively out of date and focuses on buildings, and a new study with a number of internationally known professionals advising.
 He emphasized that he hopes this is an opportunity for the County to have applications applied to cases where there is not necessarily the same degree of knowledge available as is the case with this application.
 Mr. Keller commented that there have been many discussions about historic resources in the County that could have benefited from expertise.
-He added that because of the country place era significance to the cultural landscape, it seems to him that the Golf Course Drive entry sequence is every bit as important as the view shed from the Mansion.
-Mr. Keller noted that when they were onsite, there was some thought about having to rework the historic entry drive, and he encouraged the applicant and staff to talk about how those two roads would work because there is the historic roadway entrance and the one that has been added to it.
-He commented that they may be able to keep the historic entry sequence, but it may be for something other than vehicles.
+He added that because of the country place significance in the cultural landscape, it seems to him that the entry drive sequence is every bit as important as the view shed.
+Mr. Keller noted that when they were onsite, there was some thought about having to rework the entry drive, and he encouraged the applicant and staff to talk about how those two roads would work because there is the historic roadway entrance and the one that has been added to it.
+He commented that they may be able to keep the entry sequence, but it may be for something other than vehicles.
 Mr. Keller said that given improvements in this area, this would continue to be a very significant entry into the County.
 He mentioned that the country place era is associated with houses that are on the other side of Route 250 as well, with the UVA Foundation having stewardship of some of those properties.